Efficient and Scalable Neural Symbolic Search for Knowledge Graph Complex Query Answering: Domain pruning via NLI

-For universality, we only consider the information from relations within neighbor subgraph.
-For the logical query ``$\exists x_1,x_2. \lnot Graduate(x_1, x_2) \land Graduate(x_1, y) \land Married(x_2, y)$'' shown in Fig.~\ref{fig:query graph and constraints}, it is evident that $y$ must be the tail of the ``Graduate'' relation and the head of the ``Married'' relation.
-Searching the variable $y$ within these entities is equivalent to searching the entire space $\mathcal{E}$.

-To utilize the relations to prune the search domain, we propose the task that predicates the tail only given the relation. \footnote{Predicting the head of relation~$r_{+}$ can be modeled as the tail of reverse relation~$r_{-}$.} This task is similar to predict missing facts of KG.
-To improve the generalization and training efficiency, we propose an simple but effectively hypernet to adapt the KG embedding models~\citep{trouillon2016complex,chen2021relation} to address this task.
-Then the likelihood of relation tail $(r,t)$ can be computed by $g_s(\texttt{HN}(r),\texttt{HN}(t))$, where $\texttt{HN}$ is the hyper-network and $g_s$ is the adapted scoring function.
-The details of this task can refers to Appendix~\ref{app:details truth values} and ~\ref{app:details implementation}.
+To further improve computational efficiency, we consider only relational information within the subgraph and discard node-specific features.
+We formulate a new task: predicting the tail set given a relation $r$ in the KG $\mathcal{G}$.
+This task is analogous to link prediction in KGs.
+To enhance the generalization and training efficiency, we introduce a lightweight Hypernet~\citep{Ha2016HyperNetworks} that adapts existing KG embedding models~\citep{trouillon2016complex,chen2021relation} to this task.
+Given a relation--entity pair $(r,o)$, the likelihood of $o$ being a valid tail of $r$ is computed as $g_s(\texttt{HN}(r), \texttt{HN}(o))$, where $\texttt{HN}$ denotes the hyper-network and $g_s$ the adapted scoring function.
+We then apply fuzzy logic to combine relation likelihoods and infer the subgraph constraints.
+Further details of this task are provided in Appendix~\ref{app:details strategy}.